 The following explains the rationale behind the each of the general requirements for M.A. students in the department, and outlines the procedures students should follow to satisfy them.
 It also contains, in bold, the specific rules of the Japanese linguistics program over and above those of the department.
 Finally, notes in boxes are explanations, examples, and additional commentary.

 In addition to the general department admissions requirements, an undergraduate grade point average of 3.0 in the junior and senior years is a prerequisite for admission to the program in Japanese.

 For admission to the M.A. program the student should have a strong undergraduate preparation in linguistics, literature, or social sciences, with the equivalent of at least four years' work in the Japanese language.
 Non-native speakers of Japanese should have already studied abroad or spent time living in Japan and have reading skills needed to read academic articles in Japanese.
 Students with major deficiencies in Japanese language preparation will not be admitted.
 Basic preparation in linguistics is expected, regardless of undergraduate specialization.
-While a student lacking such preparation may be admitted, he or she will be expected to concentrate initially on compensating for the deficiencies in background by taking linguistics courses chosen in consultation with the academic adviser.
+While a student lacking such preparation may be admitted, they will be expected to concentrate initially on compensating for the deficiencies in background by taking linguistics courses chosen in consultation with the academic adviser.

 How to Proceed

-1. Meeting with the Advisor
+1. Meeting with the Adviser